iExecBlockchainComputing/katacoda-scenario/ffmpeg/step2.md

-For the example, we take the ffmpeg tool to illustrate that you can use existing application or build new one and monitized it thanks to the RLC Token and iExec netxork
+As an example, let's take the ffmpeg tool to illustrate that you can use an already existing application, or build a new one and monitize it in RLC tokens on the iExec network.

 # Prepare your ffmpeg binary app

-We take the static build version of ffmpeg here https://johnvansickle.com/ffmpeg/releases/ffmpeg-release-64bit-static.tar.xz.
+Let's take the static build version of ffmpeg from: https://johnvansickle.com/ffmpeg/releases/ffmpeg-release-64bit-static.tar.xz.

-The uncompress version is on the ffmpeg branch of iexec-dapp-samples.
+The uncompressed version is on the ffmpeg branch of iexec-dapp-samples.

-We will download it on the apps directory :
+Let's download it to the apps directory:

 `cd apps`{{execute}}